hetznercloud/hcloud-cloud-controller-manager/docs/guides/robot/lb-only-without-credentials.md

 - Nodes must be initialized with a provider ID
 - Robot servers must be connected to a vSwitch with an `InternalIP` configured on each Node.
-- The node controllers must be disabled, as they will fail without Robot API access.

 ## Setup